silentstranger5/blog/content/posts/sha256/writing-an-algorithm-part-2.md

 title = 'Writing an Algorithm Part 2'
 +++

-In the previous post, we were writing a SHA256 implementation.
-More specifically, we prepared all of the things that will be needed to use an algorithm, such as constants, functions, and data structures.
+In the previous post, we wrote a SHA256 implementation.
+More specifically, we prepared all of the things needed to use an algorithm, such as constants, functions, and data structures.
 In this part, we are going to implement an algorithm itself.
-[Here](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf) is a document describing algorithm specification.
+[Here](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf) is a document describing the algorithm specification.

 After all of the groundwork, let's take a look at the algorithm: